• Home

 There are a few different types of business bank accounts available, and the best one for your business will depend on several factors.
 For example, if you have a brick-and-mortar business, then you'll probably want an account with a local bank or credit union.
 This will give you convenient access to your money and allow you to build a relationship with your banker.

 On the other hand, an online bank could be a better fit if your business is based online.
 These banks often have lower fees and more flexible terms than their brick-and-mortar counterparts.
-Online banks like First Internet Bank offer business owners a free checking account with no service fees or minimums!
+Online banks like North One offer business owners a free month of business banking to get started!

 When it comes to business bank accounts, checking accounts are the most common type.
 However, you may also want to consider a savings account.
 A savings account can help you earn interest on your money while still providing easy access to your funds.
 And if you have a business charge or credit card, you'll need a business bank account to manage your payments and keep track of your expenses.